PyChina/weekly/content/Issue/issue-379.md

     + • Shared by Michael Herman

-In this article, you’ll take a look at the best use cases for Django and Flask along with what makes them unique, from an educational and development standpoint.
+In this article, you'll take a look at the best use cases for Django and Flask along with what makes them unique, from an educational and development standpoint.

 (`是也乎:`